CCIRT/aist-tsn-switch/README.md

 E-mail: <M-digiarc-ccirt-contact-ml@aist.go.jp>

-We are hiring posdocs and technical staffs.
+We are hiring postdocs and technical staffs.
 Collaborations are also welcome.

 ## Acknowledgment